Gesee-y/NodeTree.jl/ReadMe.md

 ## Features

-- **LinkedTree**: Create trees where data is encapsulated in node objects.
-Nodes are linked one to another.
+- **LinkedTree**: Create trees where data are wrapped in nodes objects.
+Nodes are linked one to another allowing clearer parent-child relationship.
-- **ObjectTree**: Create tree where node are not directly linked together, instead they are all stored in a Dict and retrieved through their ID.
+- **ObjectTree**: Create tree where node are not directly linked together, instead they are all stored in a Dict and retrieved through their ID, a constant unsigned integer.
+This allow faster operation(getting a node is O(1) if you know it's ID as an example)
 - **Traversal functions**: DFS (leaf-to-root) and BFS (root-to-leaf).
 - **Tree manipulation**: Adding, removing, and accessing nodes.
 - **Pretty-printing**: Visualize tree structures, even for custom tree types.